1.1.3 Inputs and Outputs

 Passing outputs to another task

-To pass artifacts from one task to another, the first task must declare the artifact as an output.
-The second task must then declare the same artifact as an input.
+To pass artifacts from one task to another, the first task must declare an output.
+The second task must then declare an input with the exact same name.
 Let's update the pipeline to do the following:

 Have the first task create a file inside